jint-method/jint-methodology/docs/expanded.md

 ![Diagram explaining a web components life cycle](/images/web-component-lifecycle.png)

-#### Phase II Expanded
+### Phase II Expanded

-There are several ways to expand upon phase 2 to enhance the user experience.
+There are several ways to expand upon Phase 2 to enhance the user experience.
 For example, setting at custom `state` attribute on the custom elements that change from `unseen` to `loading` to `mounted` could then be used in CSS to manage how the web component appears.
 In the example below the component doesn't show it's button elements until the web component has been mounted.

 ```scss
 custom-element